-Consent is required under section 138 of the Roads Act 1993 and section 68 of the Local Government Act 1993 to erect a hoarding on public land.
+Consent is required under section 138 of the Roads Act 1993 and section 68 of the Local Government Act 1993 to erect a hoarding in a public place.
 Council is responsible for issuing this consent.
-An applicant wanting to erect a hoarding on public land in the Woollahra Municipality needs to apply using the form Application for a permit to use a footpath for the erection of a hoarding/scaffolding.
+An applicant wanting to erect a hoarding in a public place in the Woollahra Municipality needs to apply using the form Application for a permit to use a footpath for the erection of a hoarding/scaffolding.